About Port Republic

 The Port Republic Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Calvert County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Port Republic, Maryland residents are available through the local police department and authorized providers in Calvert County.
+Fingerprinting services for Port Republic, Maryland residents are available through local police (where present) and authorized providers in Calvert County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Port Republic Police Department or Calvert County Sheriff's Office for scheduling and fees.

 Property records for Port Republic, Maryland are maintained by the Calvert Maryland State Department of Assessments and Taxation's Office and the Calvert County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Calvert County, including parcels in Port Republic.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Calvert County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maryland counties provide online property record searches through their county websites.
-For in-person requests, visit the Calvert County offices at the county courthouse.
 The Calvert County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Port Republic, Maryland residents are available through both county and state offices.
 The Maryland Department of Health, Division of Vital Records, located in Baltimore, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maryland.
 Orders can be placed online, by mail, or in person.
 Locally, the Calvert County Clerk's office issues marriage licenses and maintains marriage records for Calvert County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.